normschaeffer/Flex-API-Docs/README.md

 }
 ```
 **Equipment List Line Item Nodes by Ids**<br>
-This method shows the ids of the parent groups Inodes) and ungrouped items on a pull sheet.
+This method shows the ids of the parent groups and ungrouped items on a pull sheet.

 ***sample response from Equipment List api/eqlist-line-item/nodes-by-ids***
 ```